andreq/iSpindel-Gravitymon-Pill-PCB/README.md

 # iSpindel Gravitymon Pill PCB
- A PCB used to build an iSPindel or Gravitymon hydrometer that fit into a popular brand Pill casing instead of a PETling container
+ A PCB used to build an iSpindel or GravityMon hydrometer that fit into a popular brand Pill casing instead of a PETling container